-The system was evaluated on a number of speech mixtures drawn from the Tldigits Corpus [15].
+The system was evaluated on a number of speech mixtures drawn from the TIdigits Corpus [15].
 From this corpus, a set of 100 randomly selected utterance pairs were created, all of which were from male talkers.
-For each pair, three target+interferer separations were generated at azimuths of $40^{\circ}+40^{\circ}$ , $-20^{\circ}+20^{\circ}$ and $-10^{\circ}+10^{\circ}$ .
+For each pair, three target+interferer separations were generated at azimuths of $-40^{\circ}+40^{\circ}$ , $-20^{\circ}+20^{\circ}$ and $-10^{\circ}+10^{\circ}$ .
 Note the target was always on the left of the azimuth midline.
 The signals were spatialised by convolving them with head related transfer functions (HRTFs) measured from a KEMAR artificial head in an anechoic environment [16].
 The two speech signals where then combined with a signal-to-noise ratio (SNR) of 0 dB.
 The SNR was calculated using the original, monaural, signals prior to spatialisation.

-The RTNN output was used to create a time-frequency binary mask for the target talker in which a mask unit was set to 1 if the target talker's activity was greater than the mean activity for that frequency channel, otherwise it was set to 0.
+Once the system had processed each mixture, a time - frequency binary mask for the target talker was created from the RTNN output.
+A time-frequency mask unit was set to 1 if the target talker's activity was greater than the mean activity for that frequency channel, otherwise it was set to 0.
 However, RTNNs cannot represent nonperiodic sounds; in order to segregate unvoiced speech, a time-frequency unit was also set to 1 if there was high energy at the location of the target but no RTNN activity.